 - Criminalise "abusive" in addition to "threatening" behaviour.
 This poses a serious risk to freedom of expression by promoting the idea that there should be a right not to be offended.

 - Fail to protect free speech adequately.
 The protection of freedom of expression sections in the Bill are substantially weaker than the much more robust equivalent in England and Wales.
 Free speech provisions in the proposed Bill only protect people from being convicted "solely on the basis" that behaviour or material "involves or includes discussion or criticism of religion or religious practices".
-Complainants will be likely to argue that speech they dislike is "abusive" and "likely" to stir up hatred, and that it does not "solely" involve criticism or discussion of religion.
+Complainants will be likely to argue that speech they dislike is "abusive" and intended to stir up hatred, and that it does not "solely" involve criticism or discussion of religion.

 We are concerned these additions to hate crime laws in Scotland will undermine free speech regarding religion or belief.